arschles/www/_posts/2011-04-14-First-Post.markdown

 summary: Github Pages FTW!
 ---

 I used to have a blog [on posterous](http://arschles.posterous.com).
 I'm moving to the new hotness that is Github Pages.
 I think it's pretty sweet that I can check in some code to a Github repository, and have it show up here.
-Pretty sweet.
+Pretty damn sweet.

-This blog is for code and technology, and I'm gonna write stuff down here as I discover useful stuff.
-Time for me to step it up!
+Thanks to [jqr](http://jqr.github.com) for lots of the code for this blog.